Skip to main content

 The challenge in our organisation and across Great Britain is to eliminate any gender pay gap.

--Some steps have been taken to review and amend the bonus scheme since the snapshot date, although minimal bonuses have been paid in the period since the start of the pandemic in 2020.
-Calculations for April 2021 and 2022 will identify whether this change has reduced the bonus gap for that group.
+• Some steps have been taken to review and amend the bonus scheme since the snapshot date, although minimal bonuses have been paid in the period since the start of the pandemic in 2020.
+Calculations for April 2023 and 2024 will identify whether this change has reduced the bonus gap for that group.

-The following actions are identified following analysis of the calculations.
+The following recommendations are identified following analysis of the calculations.
 Further analysis is required to identify contributing factors and potential areas of concern.

 Prepared by: